 Organisations are seeing direct benefits from collecting meaningful employee data as a way to improve operational performance.
 Savvy organisational leaders see HR as a critical means to achieve their goals.
-In innovative, forward thinking corporations and organisations, HR is becoming deeply integrated with business planning, leading to meaningful reporting that informs decision-making.
+In innovative, forward thinking hospitality organisation, HR is becoming deeply integrated with business planning, leading to meaningful reporting that informs decision-making.